JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

 All program counters are logical addressed.
 If the logical to physical mapping changes a fence.vm instruction should flush the pipeline and TLBs.

 This stage contains speculation on the branch target address.
-It houses the branch target buffer (BTB) and a branch history table (BHT).
-If the BTB decodes a certain PC as a jump the BHT decides if the branch is taken or not.
+It houses the branch target buffer (BTB), a branch history table (BHT) and a Return Address Stack (RAS).

 The next PC can originate from the following sources (listed in order of precedence):

+* **Reset state:** At reset, the PC is assigned to a constant.

+* **Branch Predict:** Branch can be predicted in the following cases: JALR instruction is pre-decoded and BTB speculates a PC jump, Branch instruction is pre-decoded and BTH speculates a PC jump, RET instruction is pre-decoded and RAS speculates the target address.
+In that case, PC Gen sets the next PC to the predicted address and also informs the Fetch stage that it performed a prediction on the PC.

 * **Default assignment:** The default assignment is to fetch PC + 4.
 PC Gen always fetches on a word boundary (32-bit).
 Compressed instructions are handled in a later pipeline step.

-* **Branch Predict:** If the BHT and BTB predict a branch on a certain PC, PC Gen sets the next PC to the predicted address and also informs the IF stage that it performed a prediction on the PC.
-This is needed in various places further down the pipeline (for example to correct prediction).
-Branch information which is passed down the pipeline is encapsulated in a structure called branchpredict_sbe_t.
-In contrast to branch prediction information which is passed up the pipeline which is just called bp_resolve_t.
-This is used for corrective actions (see next bullet point).
-This naming convention should make it easy to detect the flow of branch information in the source code.

 * **Control flow change request:** A control flow change request occurs from the fact that the branch predictor mis-predicted.
 This can either be a 'real' mis-prediction or a branch which was not recognized as one.
 In any case we need to correct our action and start fetching from the correct address.